 With this card you can redeem for any travel purchase you charge on the card at a rate of 1,000 points for a $5 credit (this is how you find the 3% and 1.5% returns listed above).
 All you have to do is book the travel how you want, when you want, with whomever you want and once the charge posts you redeem points towards it.
 The other travel option this card provides is the ability to convert HSBC Reward Points to frequent flyer programs.
 Three of them to be specific, British Airways, Cathay Pacific Asia Miles and Singapore Airlines KrisFlyer.
 At the time of posting this article the conversions to this programs equated to 0.96 to 1.92 Asia Miles per dollar spent, 1.08 to 2.16 KrisFlyer Miles per dollar spent and 1.2 to 2.4 Avios per dollar spent.
 When you take into account that most frequent flyer miles (or Avios) are worth around 1.5 cents per mile for economy class redemption and typically no less than 2 cents per mile for business class or higher you can see where there is outsized value provided by this credit card as well.

 After the rewards side of things the HSBC card has some great benefits with the major one being No Foreign Transactions fees.
-That means the card does not charge the 2.5% on average fee that other cards do for purchases made in currencies outside of the Canadian dollar.
+That means the card does not charge the 2.5% on average fee that other cards do for purchases made in currencies other than the Canadian dollar.
 Then you have other benefits the card provides like airport lounge access via Mastercard Travel Pass provided by DragonPass and an annual $100 travel enhancement credit that provides some nice savings when travelling if you check bags, have to pay for seat assignments etc.

-If you are travelling outside of Canada I would recommend using the American Express Cobalt Card for your eats and drinks purchases as most should earn the 5x points which means you'd end up with at least a ~2.5% return (5% - 2.5% Foreign Transaction fee) whereas the HSBC card you get you 1.5% return on those same purchases.
+If you are travelling outside of Canada I would recommend using the American Express Cobalt Card for your eats and drinks purchases as most should earn the 5x points which means you'd end up with at least a ~2.5% return (5% - 2.5% Foreign Transaction fee) whereas the HSBC card would get you 1% return on those same purchases.
 All other non Canadian spending whether travelling or shopping online however should go onto your HSBC card so you that you can save the 2.5% foreign transaction fee that the other two cards in this portfolio charge.

 The HSBC card will also be your go to card for Costco purchases as Mastercard is the only brand of card accepted at their warehouses.